Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

 One popular training tailored hardware is the \emph{lens antenna array}, which is composed of an electromagnetic lens and some antenna elements located in the focal region of the lens \cite{len3}.
-In general, there are three main fabrication technologies for the electromagnetic lens \cite{len4}: 1) by conventional antennas array connected with transmission lines with variable lengths \cite{l38,l39}; 2) by dielectric materials with carefully designed front/rear surfaces \cite{l40,l41}; 3) by sub-wavelength periodic inductive and capacitive structures \cite{l42,l43}.
-As shown in Fig. \ref{28}, the authors in \cite{prot} presented a prototype of the lens array that consists of four main components: 1) FPGA-based DSP back-end and ADCs, 2) RF chains.
+In general, there are three main fabrication technologies for the electromagnetic lens \cite{len4}: 1) by conventional antennas array connected with transmission lines with variable lengths \cite{l38,l39}; 2) by dielectric materials with carefully designed front/rear surfaces \cite{l40,l41}; 3) by sub-wavelength periodic inductive and capacitor structures \cite{l42,l43}.
+As shown in Fig. \ref{28}, the authors in \cite{prot} presented a prototype of the lens array that consists of four main components: 1) field programmable gate array (FPGA)-based digital signal processor (DSP) back-end and analog-to-digital conversions (ADCs), 2) RF chains.
 3) beam selector, and 4) front-end lens array.
 It can be observed that the fundamental principle of the lens array can focus the incident signals with sufficiently separated AoAs to different antenna elements (or a subset of elements), and vice versa.

-In works \cite{l44,l45,l46}, lens array has been shown to achieve significant performance gains as well as complexity reductions in UM-MIMO systems.
+In works \cite{len4,l44,l45,l46,l47}, lens array has been shown to achieve significant performance gains as well as complexity reductions in UM-MIMO systems.
 Based on the lens array, the signal processing can be much simplified by treating the transmit/received signals on the virtual channels.
 Specifically, the conventional UM-MIMO system can be expressed as ${\mathbf{y}} = {\mathbf{Hx}} + {\mathbf{n}}$, where ${\mathbf{y}} \in {{\mathbb{C}}^{{N_r}}}$ and ${\mathbf{x}} \in {{\mathbb{C}}^{{N_t}}}$ are the transmit and receive signals on the antenna elements, which have large dimensions, respectively.
 By using the lens array, the UM-MIMO system can be expressed as

 where $\widetilde {\mathbf{y}} \in {{\mathbb{C}}^{{N_r}}}$ and $\widetilde {\mathbf{x}} \in {{\mathbb{C}}^{{N_t}}}$ are the transmit and receive signals on the lens array's elements, respectively. ${{\mathbf{W}}_{{\mathrm{lens}}}}\in {{\mathbb{C}}^{{N_r}\times N_r}}$ and ${{\mathbf{F}}_{{\mathrm{lens}}}}\in {{\mathbb{C}}^{{N_t}\times N_t}}$ are the fixed analog beamforming in the lens array architecture, which represents the signals' transformation from the lens to the antenna elements at the transmitter and receiver, respectively. $\widetilde {\mathbf{H}}={{\mathbf{W}}_{{\mathrm{lens}}}}{\mathbf{H}}{{\mathbf{F}}_{{\mathrm{lens}}}}$ is the virtual channel of the UM-MIMO systems based on lens array.
 Generally, the fixed analog beamforming matrices ${{\mathbf{W}}_{{\mathrm{lens}}}}$ and ${{\mathbf{F}}_{{\mathrm{lens}}}}$ can be expressed as the unitary discrete Fourier transform (DFT) matrices \cite{dft}, whose columns correspond to orthogonal beams with different spatial angles.
 An $N\times N$ DFT matrix ${\mathbf{U}}$ is given by